ICe1BotMaker/macos-in-web/README.md

 The macos-in-web repository is a medium-sized project where you can experience macos on the website.

+The project was created simply with the idea of "enjoying macos on the web."

 It will be updated steadily, not neglected.

 ## How can I experience it?